niranjan-kotha/Behavorial-Cloning/README.md

 ###### Hard right to max right image (steering = 0.6)
 ![alt text][hmr]

-The ratio of images split based on steering in the data set is choosen as follows
+The ratio of images split based on steering in the data set is chosen as follows

 Steering Range  | sampling ratio of images :-------------: | :-------------: